Once a person becomes addicted to alcohol, the best thing that could happen to them is that they enter a recovery program as soon as possible.

 This is a question that mystifies and troubles the families of those people who are using drugs or who are chronic drinkers.
 Why won’t they accept help when it is offered?
 This is part of the pattern of addiction.
 The National Survey on Drug Use and Health surveyed a broad sample of the 19 million people who suffer from alcohol addiction to find out why they didn’t get alcohol recovery help?

 Subtract out of that 19 million the number of people who did find help with alcohol recovery.
 Of the remaining 17.6 million people, only 676,000 actually believed that they needed help.
 Of these, almost two-thirds did not even try to find alcohol recovery.

 The personal reasons these people had for not looking for help vary with the personality of the person affected by alcohol addiction.
 “It would not work for me.”
 “I might lose my job.”
 “I can control my own drinking.”
 “You’re just being critical.”
 “I don’t have the money.”
 “What would people think of me if I went to rehab?”

 Beyond that, addiction is a self-perpetuating condition.
 Which means that once a person develops a dependency on alcohol or any drug, they begin to feel that the only way they can function or feel normal is to be on their drug of choice.
-Maintaining this feeling of being able to "function" and keeping withdrawal sickness away become their top priority.
+Maintaining this feeling of being able to “function” and keeping withdrawal sickness away become their top priority.
 Which is why families suffer.
-They are in second place, in most addicts' worlds, after the drugs or alcohol that keep the addict going.
+They take second place, in most addicts’ worlds, to drugs or alcohol that keep the addict going.

 Talk to a person who is in alcohol recovery in a typical treatment program, or even after they complete the program and go home.
 Most recovering addicts are taught to take one day at a time, to always consider that they are an addict.
 Many people attend meetings weekly, twice weekly or more often, for years or even decades.